 Birzeit University in the West Bank.
-(Wikimedia Commons/CC BY-SA 3.0) Current Analysis How One Palestinian University is Remaking ‘Israel Studies’ At Birzeit University in the Israeli occupied West Bank, students and faculty are fundamentally remaking the dominant paradigm of Israel Studies as it has been configured in the United States with its proud “advocacy” mandate on behalf of the Israeli state.
-Birzeit’s program turns this paradigm insi Rebecca L. Stein • 12 min read
+(Wikimedia Commons/CC BY-SA 3.0) Current Analysis How One Palestinian University is Remaking ‘Israel Studies’ At Birzeit University (BZU) in the Israeli occupied West Bank, just north of Ramallah, a growing cohort of young Palestinian students are studying for their M.A. in Israel Studies.
+The program’s first cohort was admitted in 2015.
+By the summer of 2019, nearly 30 Palestinian students will have Rebecca L. Stein • 12 min read

 Current Analysis Trump’s Full Spectrum Assault on Palestinian Politics The attack on UNWRA is part of a full-spectrum assault on the Palestinian people’s rights and capacity to engage in politics undertaken by the Trump administration since entering office in 2016.
 While the President’s son-in-law Jared Kushner is reportedly developing a Middle East peace plan, dubbed Ilana Feldman • 9 min read